camunda/camunda-docs/docs/product-manuals/concepts/job-workers.md

 Ordinarily, a request for jobs can be completed immediately when no jobs are available.

-To find a job to work on, the worker now needs to poll again for available jobs.
+To find a job to work on, the worker must poll again for available jobs.
 This leads to workers repeatedly sending requests until a job is available.

 This is expensive in terms of resource usage, because both the worker and the server are performing a lot of unproductive work.
 Zeebe supports **long polling** for available jobs to better utilize resources.